NeroReflex/vulkan-framework/README.md

 You are __NOT__ limited to the functionality of the framework: while the C++ version exposed native vulkan handles this one exposes ash data that is a wrapper around vulkan raw API specification, therefore evey feature of vulkan can be used as it is usable in plain C.

 ## Async
-So... one day I decided I will be writing my experimental engine with a multithreading approch, I was honestly unsure whether to use tokio, but I opted not to.
+So... one day I decided I will be writing my experimental engine with a multithreading approch, I was honestly unsure whether to use tokio or std-async, but I opted not to.

 I have headache since that day.

-vulkan_framework will support async in response.
+This project will support async runtimes in response!

 ## Portability
 This project is designed to run everywhere vulkan 1.0.0 with no extensions is supported and a rust compiler is available!